-A preschooler's response to a crisis will vary, common reactions include:
+An elementary school-aged child's response to a crisis will vary, common reactions include:

-- → Feeling more fearful: may startle easily, have more nightmares, and not seem to be easily reassured - → Feeling more hesitant to be apart from caregivers - → Appearing more restless, tired, and agitated - → Increased physical complaints, such as tummy aches or headaches. - → New or increased clingy behavior - → Difficulty with sleeping, eating, toileting-they may seem behaviorally younger (regressed)
+- → Feeling more fearful: may startle easily, have more nightmares, and not seem to be easily reassured - → Feeling more hesitant to be apart from caregivers - Appearing more restless, tired, and agitated - → Increased physical complaints, such as tummy aches or headaches. - → New or increased clingy behavior - → Difficulty with sleeping, eating, toileting-they may seem behaviorally younger (regressed) - → Declining grades

-3 Find your words.
+Find your words.